‘What is there to be afraid of?’ Ukrainians in battered southern town hopeful about counteroffensive - KTVZ

 “I’m not afraid, I’m used to it and I don’t want to go anywhere from here.
 I tell myself that soon the war will end and we will live normally.”

 But this is far from normal.
-Months of shelling have destroyed most of the town’s infrastructure, leaving Orihiv without electricity, gas or water.
+Months of shelling have destroyed most of the town’s infrastructure, leaving Orikhiv without electricity, gas or water.

 “It is very dangerous.
 We had people killed and wounded and there is a lot of destruction,” Shumska explains.
 “In August last year my house was also destroyed.”